Sebazzz/sebazzz.github.io/_posts/2020-10-25-creality-cr6-start-print-without-drooping.md

 ## Compatibility with CR-6 firmware

 Note that the above gcode assumes the [CR-6 community firmware](https://github.com/CR6Community/) I'm developing is installed, because the community firmware restores the bed leveling mesh automatically after homing.
+Note though that [there is an update gcode available here](/blog/2021/02/11/creality-cr6-community-firmware-start-print-without-drooping)

-If you don't use the community firmware, then use `M420 S1` after `G28` to recall the mesh or `G29` to relevel the printer altogether.
+If you don't use the community firmware, then use `M420 S1` after the line that says `G28` to recall the mesh or `G29` to relevel the printer altogether.